 Message revoke for sent messages and attachments.

-Read notifications for open status updates.
+Read notification for open status updates.

 Audit trails including read, open, and revoke status logs.

-Trigger words that prompt secure sending based on message content.
+Security alerts that prompt secure sending based on message content.

 Inbox access verification via Microsoft or Google login, or one-time codes.